Skip to main content

 JR-document-editing-008

-When document edits are finalized, the system SHALL generate visual snippets showing changes.
-Deleted text is displayed with red strikethrough and inserted text with blue underline.
+When document edits are finalized, the system SHALL generate HTML snippets showing the changes made to the document.
+Snippets display deleted text with red strikethrough and inserted text with blue underline.

 3 test scenarios